 The dictionary defines expectations as a belief that something is going to/will happen or that something is the case.
 As with assumptions, it’s perfectly normal for people to have expectations.

 People have expectations on a job, as a parent, as a coach… you name it, there is probably an expectation that comes with it.
+But we also form expectations based on negative things from previous relationships.

 Once those expectations aren’t met, this can bring about feelings of frustration and even, disrespect.